May 14, 1948

 Is the legal status granted to Palestinians in Jerusalem conferred automatically (i.e., by birthright) or conditionally?

 The status of permanent resident is conferred only conditionally, which means that it is granted at the whim of the authorities, conditional upon whatever types of criteria the authorities choose to set.
-As will be explained below, in this case, these criteria have changed over the years through legal developments often introduced through specific cases.
 Commonly the criteria change without any warning or notice to residents and even apply retroactively to past actions and circumstances.

 Does the status of permanent resident transfer automatically from a Palestinian Jerusalemite to his or her spouse who does not have this status?